kondrasso/Untappd-beer-parser/README.md

 ## Example

-At first you should create instance of SeleniumWebDriver:
+At first you should create instance of SeleniumWebDriver via **DriverSetup**:

-    # initiate driver
     drv = DriverSetup(headless=False).selenium_driver

 Then you need to login, it contains two steps: logging in into Facebook and then loogin in into Untapped via Facebook.
-That can do LoginProcess:
+That can do **LoginProcess**:

     LoginProcess(drv, 'source', 'log_pass_dummy').log_in()

-And finally you can start collecting data, for example, if you want to get menu of some venue:
+And finally you can start collecting data, for example, if you want to get menu of some venue.
+Create list of links of bars, menus of which to be parsed:

     bars_to_get_menu = ['https://untappd.com/v/redrum-bar/2498830', 'https://untappd.com/v/socle-craft-bar/8750585']

+Then you can create instance of **BarsMenu** that contains methods to get data as well as to store it:

-    bars_menu = BarsMenu(drv, bars_to_get_menu, to_df=True, to_csv=True).parse_bars_menu()
+    bars_menu = BarsMenu(drv, bars_to_get_menu, to_df=True, to_csv=True)

-Where as a first parameter you should put instance of SeleniumWebDriver, then list of links of bars, menus of which to be parsed and two optional parametrs: contain collected data as pandas.DataFrame and saving it to .csv format.
+And finally, you can call built-in method **.parse_bars_menu** and start getting data:

+    bars_menu.parse_bars_menu()

+**to_df** - optional argument to store gathered data as pandas.DataFrame **to_csv** - optional argument to export collected data to .csv file

+That's it!
+All other classes have the same interface.